symbol/symbol-docs/source/handbook/doc-sphinx-primer.rst

 It is extremely helpful to use an IDE that supports reStructuredText, like `Visual Studio Code <https://code.visualstudio.com/>`__ with an `RST extension <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`__, for example.

-.. note:: Pay attention to Sphinx's log output when building!
+.. caution:: Pay attention to Sphinx's log output when building!
 Any warning you see there is worth investigating.

 Basic formatting
 ================